NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 self-consistent can result in the camera system moving away from the initial location or warping in any eventually produced DEM.

-Hence, ground constraints are very important.
+Hence, ground (and camera) constraints are very important.
 This tool uses several kinds of constraints.
-They are described below, and an example of comparing them is given in :numref:`jitter_pleiades`.
+They are described below, and an example of comparing different ground constraints them is given in :numref:`jitter_pleiades`.

 Intrinsic constraint
 ^^^^^^^^^^^^^^^^^^^^